 In your grandparents day there was pretty much one type of drive mechanism available for overhead garage doors; the chain drive.
 The chain drive was simple, affordable, reliable and easy enough to fix if something went wrong.
 It is still all of those things.
 The difference between grandpa’s day and today is that today you have a couple of other choices that are every bit as good and in some cases even better than the chain drive.
-Here are the three primary types of garage door drive mechanisms available today.

-The Screw Drive
+The Belt Drive Opener

-The Belt Drive
+Belt Drive Pros

 All three different types of drive mechanism pull a trolley up and down a track.
 The difference is in what is in that track.
 With a screw drive door there is a threaded rod in the track and with a belt drive door a belt occupies the track.
 That belt is attached, as we said, to a trolley and as the belt feeds through the motor it moves down the track moving the trolley with it.
 The belt itself is normally made of either rubber, polyurethane or fiberglass.
 Belt drives are a good choice for light to moderate weight doors.
 If you’ve got one of those all-glass garage doors that weigh a ton a screw drive or chain drive would be a better choice.